matthew-brett/cfd2020/_sources/intro/why-data-science.md

 drawing conclusions under uncertainty.
-Code is a powerful way of explaining statistical reasoning, that is can be much more persuasive than traditional explanations using mathematics
+Code is a powerful way of explaining statistical reasoning, that is can be much more persuasive than traditional explanations using mathematics {cite}`simon1997resampling,cobb2007introductory,cobb2015mere`.
-{% cite simon1997resampling cobb2007introductory cobb2015mere %}.

 Algorithms on data already have great impact on us and our society.
 Some of this impact is harmful or frightening.
-Melissa O'Neil's book "Weapons of Math Destruction" gives a readable and alarming overview of misuse of code and algorithms that can have serious consequences for individuals and society {% cite oneil2016weapons %}:
+Melissa O'Neil's book "Weapons of Math Destruction" gives a readable and alarming overview of misuse of code and algorithms that can have serious consequences for individuals and society {cite}`oneil2016weapons`:

 ![](../images/Weapons_of_Math_Destruction.jpg)